buribalkan/Statistics/02-Basic_Concepts_of_Statistics.md

 ## 📊 Basic Concepts of Statistics

 A foundational overview of core statistical concepts, including types of data, measurement scales, and descriptive measures.
 ---

 ## 🧠 What is Statistics?

-**Statistics** is the science of collecting, organizing, analyzing, interpreting, and presenting data.
+**Statistics** is the science of collecting, organizing, analyzing, interpreting, and presenting data. **Statistics** is the practice of applying math techniques to our **data** in a way that helps us **analyze, interpret, and present** that data to our audience.
+The field of statistics has two branches. **Descriptive statistics** are techniques that focus on describing our dataset.
+They summarize our data and tell us some of the primary visible features that it contains. **Inferential statistics** go beyond describing our data and begin to draw conclusions from it.
+We use inferential statistics to make generalized conclusions about our data and make predictions about the future from our data.
+In this course, we're going to cover techniques of both descriptive and inferential statistics.

 ### Two Main Branches: